dybber/fcl/README.md

 Language.FCL
 ----------------------
-This aims to be a reimplementation of Obsidian as an external language (not embedded), using GPUIL for code-generation.
+This aims to be a reimplementation of Obsidian as an external language (not embedded), using CGen for code-generation.

 cases
 -----